 As Oliver was eating his meal he was aware of three monks talking and watching him, and he felt that he recognised one of them, and that they knew him.
 His suspicions were confirmed very early next morning when one of the monks came to him and said that he was in danger, having been recognised the previous night as nephew of George Wishart, and a member of a family actively campaigning for reform in the Church.
 The monk warned him to leave very early in the morning, and not to go by way of Kinfauns, the family there not being friendly to the Huguenots, but to travel by Kinnoull.
 At Kinoull he happened to meet his father’s old schoolfriend, George Johnston, Baillie of Perth, to whom the letter he was carrying was addressed.
 He was greeted warmly, and went back to Mr. Johnston’s home with him, to stay there for a few days.

 The next day Mr. Johnston approached Oliver’s cell in order to speak with him, but the guard thrust his sword through the door and drove it into Mr. Johnston.
-The people of Perth were so enraged that they descended on Scone and destroyed the Palace.
+The people of Perth were so enraged that they descended on Scone and destroyed the Abbey.
 This time it was not only the common people that took part but all ranks and by evening Scone was in ruins.

-Thus one small movement on Oliver’s part was responsible for the destruction Scone and the religious buildings of Perth.
+Thus one small movement on Oliver’s part was responsible for the destruction of Scone and the religious buildings of Perth.
 Mr Johnston recovered and his children continued to visit Oliver at St. Andrews for many years afterwards.